mku11/Salmon-AES-CTR/scripts/misc/README.md

-The build scripts will bundle the libraries and deploy them to the output folder.
+The test scripts will run the test cases for each library

 For Windows you can run the bat scripts and some of the sh scripts using WSL or Cygwin.
 For Linux and macOS you can run the sh scripts.